-Dr. Matthew A. Steliga currently serves as associate professor of surgery-thoracic surgery at the University of Arkansas for Medical Sciences located in Little Rock.
-After earning his medical degree from the Medical College of Wisconsin in Milwaukee, Dr. Steliga went on to complete his internship and residency in general surgery at the University of Tennessee Health Sciences Center in Memphis and fellowships in cardiothoracic surgery and thoracic surgical oncology at the Texas Heart Institute (Houston, Texas) and MD Anderson Cancer Center (Houston, Texas), respectively.
+Dr. Matthew A. Steliga currently serves as a thoracic surgeon at the University of Arkansas for Medical Sciences located in Little Rock.
 Prior to joining the faculty of the University of Arkansas for Medical Sciences in 2009, Dr. Steliga was an instructor at MD Anderson Cancer Center in the Department of Thoracic and Cardiovascular Surgery.

 Dr. Steliga is noted as being particularly experienced in minimally invasive thoracic surgery and has stated that he enjoys “challenging cases or difficult problems” where he is able to identify “the best possible outcome” for a patient.
 Dr. Steliga emphasizes the importance of developing individualized treatment plans for his patients that best address a patient’s condition and he believes in coordinating the care of his patients with his colleagues in an effort to achieve a multidisciplinary approach to treatment that is both efficient and effective.